lrotermund/blog/content/posts/mastering-microservices.md

 );
 ```

-The example again using the Broadcast Channel API.
-The micro front-end that is interested in the
+The example again using the Broadcast Channel
+{{< abbr "API" "Application Programming Interface" >}}.
+The micro front-end that is interested in
-`addedToFavorites` messages sets up a broadcast listener.
+the `addedToFavorites` messages sets up a broadcast listener.

 ```js
 const bc = new BroadcastChannel('addedToFavorites');